Shyness can be difficult to overcome as it can easily be mistaken for something it’s not.

 We are all our own worst critics.
 We all have that voice in our head telling us we’re doing everything’s wrong.
 What we don’t realize is that we are in more control of that voice than we realize.
 Be aware of when your inner monologue is most critical and don’t be afraid to tell it when it’s wrong.

 The phrase ‘fake it until you make it’ can actually be a great help in building confidence.
 Take note of how confident people present themselves and try to emanate this.
 The more confident you seem to others, the more you will begin to feel confident for real.

 Make your New Years’ resolution this year to try the things that scare you.
 Approach a new person, put yourself in a new situation or try joining a club.

 Whatever it is you choose, putting yourself out of your comfort zone will only work to expanding it.
 The wider your comfort zone, the wider the variety of situations you will be able to manage.

 Practice confident body language

-It is said that our body language can be key in figuring out how to overcome shyness.
+It is said that our body language can be key when it comes to overcoming shyness.
 The simple act of standing up straight and smiling can have profound effects on how we feel about ourselves.